ben-heil/mousiplier-backend/data/README.md

    This JSON file should be converted to Python pickle format by `deployment/create_pickled_genesets.py`.
    The pickle file is required by the endpoint of `/api/v1/tribe_client/return_unpickled_genesets?organism=Pseudomonas+aeruginosa`

+5. **mousiplier_gene_signature_participation.tsv**: A mapping between genes and latent variables (referred to in Adage as signatures).

+   This TSV is created by running the `process_raw_data` script.

+5. **mousiplier_sample_signature_activity.tsv**: A mapping between samples and their corresponding latent variable values

+   This TSV is created by using the `process_raw_data` script to transform the training data from mousiplier into the learned latent space.

+6. **mousiplier_gene_gene_network_cutoff_0.2.txt**: A list of correlations between genes

+   This file is generated in `process_raw_data` by loading the gene signature participation data, calculatinge the pearson correlation between the genes, and removing all correlations with absolute values less than 0.2.

 5. **raw/Pseudomonas_aeruginosa_PAO1_107.csv**: Pseudomonas gene annotations file